Diocese of Sioux City: 2000 to present

 In 2004, Pope Benedict XVI appointed DiNardo as coadjutor archbishop of the Archdiocese of Galveston-Houston.
-To replaced DiNardo in Sioux City, Benedict XVI appointed Monsignor R. Walker Nickless of the Archdiocese of Denver as the seventh bishop of the diocese.
+To replaced DiNardo in Sioux City, Benedict XVI appointed R. Walker Nickless of the Archdiocese of Denver as the seventh bishop of the diocese.David Newbrough, the chief financial officer of the Bishop Heelan Catholic school system, sued the school and the diocese in 2013.
+He claimed that he had been fired because he was not a Catholic.The lawsuit was dismissed in 2015, with the judge citing federal law allowing religious institution to discriminate in employment on religious grounds.

 In 2015, Nickless granted permission to the Ministry Institute of Christ the Servant to identify as a Catholic institute.
-The Ministry Institute is affiliated with Briar Cliff University.
+The Ministry Institute was affiliated with Briar Cliff University.
 In 2016, the diocese announced plans to consolidate 41 parishes due a shortage of priests and decreased mass attendance.
-The consolidate parishes became oratories, sites for prayer services, funerals, and weddings, but no weekly masses.
+Some of the redudent worship sites became oratories and sites for prayer services, funerals, and weddings, but not for weekly masses.
 Most of the affected parishes were in rural areas of the diocese.

-After Nickless retired in 2025, Pope Francis named Reverend John Keehner Jr. from the Diocese of Youngstown as bishop of Sioux Falls on February 12, 2025.
+After Nickless retired in 2025, Pope Francis named John Keehner Jr. from the Diocese of Youngstown as bishop of Sioux Falls on February 12, 2025.